 After almost two decades securing and managing sponsorship for some of Ireland’s biggest, nationally- recognised festivals, producers and arts organisations, I have developed a practical, repeatable approach to help under-resourced teams prepare pitches that secure sponsorship and build partnerships that last - without compromising artistic integrity.

-These live, online sponsorship workshops will provide the tools and insights you need to approach sponsorship confidently, secure money and maximise your income.
+Across two live, online workshops you'll learn the tools and insights you need to approach sponsorship confidently, secure money and maximise your income.

 I'm Tom Lawlor, a consultant and lecturer in marketing and sponsorship for arts. entertainment and hospitality organisations.